andrzejfutrega/web_scraper/README.md

 ![image](https://github.com/andrzejfutrega/web_scraper/assets/137655147/fe2d5c89-5444-4847-83d5-f9e88ed589e3)

 ## Description
+Application lets the user to enter keywords and location to list offers from multiple websites.<br/>
+You can also check search history to compare the number of job offers between the searches.<br/><br/>

-Creates three containers in Docker for:
+Creates three Docker containers for:

 * Database
 * Engine
 * Interface

-Uses asyncio to send asynchronous requests to three websites (you can easily add more in scraper_engine.py file).
-Parsing using BeautifulSoup, uses multiprocessing to parse and extract info.
+Uses asyncio to send asynchronous requests to the websites (you can easily add more in scraper_engine.py file). <br />
+Parsing is done using BeautifulSoup.
+Uses multiprocessing to parse and extract info for effeciency. <br />
 Lists basic info for each offer and a hyperlink to the website.

 ## Getting Started